Guinness Chocolate Cheesecake (No-Bake, Vegan)

 I’ve never been Guinness’s biggest fan, but now Guinness chocolate cheesecake I can get behind!
 The stout flavour comes through ever so slightly in this cake, but it’s definitely present and enhances the chocolate flavour so well, creating a decadently delicious dessert.

 This recipe is one to share with your family and friends, trust me, they’ll never know that it’s vegan!
+If you’re looking for a child-friendly chocolate cheesecake, I’d recommend my chocolate orange cheesecake recipe.

 - Decadent and rich